min2ha/ukwa-site/content/target/40316/index.en.md

   "subject": "EU Referendum"
 }

-# HM Treasury analysis on the EU referendum: George Osborne's speech

 Treasury analysis on the EU shows UK will be worse off by £4,300 a year per household if Britain votes to leave, the Chancellor explains.